 The former Grange Lynne factory was built in 1937-8, with a matching top floor addition in 1944, in a style notably influenced by European Modernism.
 It is recognised by the City of Melbourne as a B graded structure, and is listed by the National Trust, but has no protection in law.

 As the building’s National Trust listing states, it “is one of Melbourne’s finest and most distinctive examples of inter-war factory and office design, exhibiting an unusual mixture of international modernism and the Arts and Crafts based aesthetic of the Amsterdam School of the 1920s.”

 “The modernism of the horizontal ‘strip’ windows which wrap around the north corner and their continuous thin concrete sunshades, terminated by vertical fins, are combined with elements derived from the Dutch school such as the dark brown tapestry brickwork, a rounded front to the fin near the entrance, and the vertical stack of porthole windows of the stairwell.”

-The building’s architect, Edward Fielder Billson, was notable as a former pupil and associate of Walter Burley Griffin, and was one of Victoria’s leading architects in the 1930s.
-Billson was noted for the strong influence of European modernism in his work.
+The building’s architect, Edward Fielder Billson, was notable as a former pupil and associate of Walter Burley Griffin, and was was noted for the strong influence of European modernism in his work of the 1930s.

 MHA has submitted a formal objection to the current Planning Minister, Richard Wynne requesting that the originally requested Heritage Overlay now be applied to the building, and seeking a redesign of the proposal to retain more of the original structure, and in a way that represents more than token facadism.